samborkent/plasma-solver/README.md

   variables/Parameter/CONSTANTS
 * Made make dir conditional so it is skipped if dir already exists
 * Add date and time to config file

-# To do
-* Replace find with logical indexing in the
-* Include plotting of 1D propagation in nPlasmaParticlesPerRadius function
-* Clean up initialVelocityDistribution code
-* Replace divisions that are performed often with multiplications
-* Implement excitation energy
-* Add correction to unit cell volume for non-right angles
-* Implement folder selection into initialVelocityDistribution save feature
-* Get correct formation energy of cubic spinel Li4Ti5O12 target
-* Get materials data straight from P-Table and MaterialsProject websites
-* Atomatically determine non-ionized oxidation states in plasma plume

-# To validate
-* Species that form in plasma plume
-* Angular fitting parameter
-* Initial particle velocity distribution width
-* Ablation depth in target
-* Absorption coefficient (Temp and photon energy dependend)
-* Activation energies
-* Oxidation energies
-* Which data to print in config file

-# Questions
-* Why does the first angle bin not have the largest number of particles?